 While at first glance these lower costs sound great, the old saying that you get what you pay for really shines through in a big way.
 Remember that any type of real estate transaction is often confusing and complex – well beyond the realms of the average person’s capabilities.

 Brokers are there to work for you, and to make sure that you get the best price for a home, the right home for you, and that you are confident going into closing.
-But when you use discount brokerages, you basically get little help from the realtors.
+But when you use discount brokerages, you get little help from the realtors.

 This applies to those who are buying as well as those who are selling a home.
 Buyers end up having to do much more of the house search, research, and negotiating themselves and may even struggle just to talk to an agent.
-Sellers often work harder to sell their home than their discount brokers.
+Sellers often work harder to sell their homes than their discount brokers.